 Asakusa is a prefecture in Tokyo, known for preserving a traditional Japanese old world charm.
 Known for Senso-Ji temple, the giant Kaminaron lantern gate and traditional Japanese architecture, Asakusa offers a nostalgic and cultural retrospective of an older Tokyo.

-Asakusa Travel Guide
+Asakusa Travel Guide (Video)

 I had less than 24 hours to find 14 best things to do in Asakusa (do, see and eat in Asakusa).
 While there are certainly more than 14 things to do in Asakusa, these are what I found the easiest to get around on foot.